marketingarchitects/n8n-nodes-marketing-architects-node/README.md

 ## Operations

-This node provides five main resource types with the following operations:
+This node provides six main resource types with the following operations:

 ### Brand Resource